Imagine a world where nobody goes hungry.

 The Grow Hope model is a creative way to encourage both rural and urban dwellers to share the risk and work together to raise funds through a collaborative growing project that includes numerous farmers and donors across Canada, including here in Saskatchewan.

-The motivation behind the project is based on a sense of God’s invitation to participate in the work of restoring humanity’s relationship to God, to each other, and to creation.
-We believe that sharing of our abundance with those whose lives are vulnerable due to food shortages is part of that restoration, and it has been part of our mission for a long time.
-In our scriptures, the prophet Isaiah encouraged people to “Feed the hungry and help those in trouble.
+The project takes inspiration by God’s loving invitation to participate in the work of restoring humanity’s relationships with God, each other, and creation.
+We believe that sharing of our abundance with those whose lives are vulnerable due to food shortages is a vital part of that restoration.
+In the Bible we read that the prophet Isaiah encouraged people to “Feed the hungry and help those in trouble.
 Then your light will shine out from the darkness, and the darkness around you will be bright as noon.”
 (Isaiah 58:10).
-Jesus of Nazareth taught and exemplified that same vision so we see Grow Hope Saskatchewan as a practical way to participate in that work and extend the table.
+Jesus of Nazareth taught, exemplified, and fulfilled that same prophetic vision (see Luke 4:18) through his life, death, and resurrection.
+We see Grow Hope Saskatchewan as a practical way to participate in this prophetic work of right relation and extend the table of God's blessings.
 We do this in the name of Christ.

 Representatives from CFGB, MCC, RCDOS and D&P pose together at the 2019 Grow Hope Saskatchewan Field Day in Rosthern, SK.